Caoineadh Airt Uí Laoghaire: The text

-'S is baolach liomsa ná fuil anois.

 (My friend and my darling!
 Horseman of the bright sword, rise up now, put on your spotless, noble clothes, put on your black hat, draw on your gloves.
 Up there hangs your whip, there outside is your mare.
 Travel that narrow road east where the bushes shall bend before you, where the stream will narrow before you, where women and men will bow to you, if they have their manners - though I fear they have lost them now.)